Keytaro2/Termux-Desktop-Awesome/README.md

     <h3></h3>
 </div>

- - Inspiration: This desktop setup is obviously inspired by AlphaTechnolog dotfiles, give him a follow and a star. ⭐🌟💫. https://github.com/AlphaTechnolog/dotfiles
+ - Inspiration: This desktop setup is obviously inspired by [AlphaTechnolog](https://github.com/AlphaTechnolog/dotfiles). dotfiles, give him a follow and a star. ⭐🌟💫.
  - Copying: Absolutely, feel free.
 Just follow the license and it's all good